rafjaf/BetterJustel/README.md

 - Versoin 0.1.2023.1118 : adds a possibility to remove a bookmark directly from the bookmark bar by clicking on the star next to the bookmark
 - Version 0.1.2023.1209 : solves a bug which prevented saving highlights or bookmars pertaining to an article which was not displayed in the TOC because it was collapsed
 - Version 0.2.2024.0519 : update to the new version of Justel and multiple improvements and correction of bugs
+- Version 0.2.2025.0525 :
+	- improved parsing of headings (notably for the Code of Economic Law) : avoid recognising as heading something which looks like a heading (e.g. starting with "partie") but not followed by an ordinal or roman numeral
+	- disables extension on page listing acts (generally royal decrees) adopted in execution of an article